 We also have some expensive hobbies like skiing and traveling the world but there is often many ways to greatly reduce the cost of things once you research a bit.
 We usually travel for a fraction of what most people spend simply by using the opportunities offered to us such as credit card bonuses and we ski for a fraction of the cost by keeping an eye out for deals.

 In our everyday life, there are few things that truly make us happy and those, for the most part, don’t cost any money.

 Find what you love to do, and build your lifestyle around that.

 Creating a lifestyle around your passions and doing what you love to do on a daily basis greatly increase your happiness and will make you richer.

-Travelling across the country
+Traveling across the country

-Last week, we travelled to Victoria, British Columbia, to visit some family.
+Last week, we traveled to Victoria, British Columbia, to visit some family.
 We did a few excursions and explored beautiful British Columbia one day at a time.
 All-in-all, we spent a fraction of what we could have spent simply because we are conscious about our money and enjoy the simpler things in life.